kodetroll/rptr-ctrl-pi/README.md

 one second.
 The squelch tail timer is implemented the same way, so it has the same restrictions.

- (C) 2013 KB4OID Labs - A division of Kodetroll Heavy Industries

- All rights reserved, but otherwise free to use for personal use.
- No warranty expressed or implied.
- This code is for educational or personal use only.

-Build using: 'gcc -o rptrctrl rptrctrl.c  -l bcm2835 -lrt'
-  - or -
-  use the handy 'build' script
+See LICENSE for licensing info

+See INSTALL for instructions on building the application.

- NOTE: This application must be run as root to have permissions to modify the GPIO pins.
+ * NOTE: This application must be run as root to have permissions to modify the GPIO pins.

+USAGE

 'sudo ./rptctrl'

+SETUP

 There are three debug defines, DEBUG, DEBUG_BEEP, and DEBUG_TONE.
 These should be set to zero.
 These are left over from my conversion